Dmytro Firtash: Denial of U.S. extradition and attempted return to Ukraine, 2015

 On 25 November 2015, German media reported that Firtash could return to Ukraine and participate in the FEU on 2 December.
 On 26 November, a spokesman for the Interior Ministry of Ukraine, Artem Shevchenko, said that the Interior Ministry had no criminal proceedings against Firtash, but there was a proceeding for the Ostchem group in which he was summoned as a witness.

 On 28 November 2015, the head of the Ukrainian airspace administration instructed that airspace be closed to private aircraft, to prevent Firtash from returning.

 Court of Appeal ruling on U.S. extradition, 2017

 On 21 February 2017, the High Regional Court of Vienna (Oberlandesgericht Wien) reviewed the appeal and ruled that it was allowed to extradite Firtash to the U.S. The final decision on the extradition was deferred to the Federal Minister of Justice of Austria.

 Judge Leo Levnaic-Iwanski noted that U.S. authorities had provided additional documentation since the lower court had ruled against them.
 Firtash faces up to 50 years in prison and the seizure of all his assets.
 Immediately following the verdict, Firtash was arrested on a Spanish arrest warrant related to charges of money laundering.

+Reopening of the proceedings, 2023

+In June 2023 the Oberlandesgericht Wien ruled in favor of Firtash's complaint regarding the previous rejection of his application for the resumption of proceedings.
+"This means that the extradition proceedings pending before the Vienna Regional Court for Criminal Matters initiated by the USA in 2014 are back to square one."

+In November 2024 the Landesgericht Wien decided that an extradition to the US was not permissible, while the Vienna Public Prosecutor’s Office (Staatsanwaltschaft Wien) prepared to appeal the decision.